EOP-OMB/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-child-care--ceed93a7.md

       states and territories on program integrity and accountability, including targeting technical assistance to states to support reauthorization requirements.
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2025
-    Description_Action_Taken: HHS's planned corrective action for states reporting in FY 2023 Child Care and Development Fund program include continuing to provide targeted technical assistance based on the reported specific causes of errors for the states.
-Some states reporting in FY 2023 have planned corrective actions that include fixing system errors and implementing new, enhanced systems; providing guidance, training, and technical assistance to eligibility staff; reviewing and updating policies and procedures manuals and providing policy clarifications to eligibility staff;  meeting with state eligibility agencies to discuss errors;
-      and continuing audit, monitoring, and review efforts.
-    Mitigation_Strategy: app3_1
   Agency_Needs_Satisfied: The Child Care and Development Block Grant Act of 2014 and
     Child Care and Development Fund regulations (2016) required states to create and adopt new policies and procedures.
 State recipients have been implementing large-scale